liflab/beepbeep-3-book/markdown/dsl/README.md

 The second-last instruction warrants an explanation.
 The goal of the `GroupProcessorBuilder` is to ultimately return a `GroupProcessor` whose contents are made of the processors instantiated and connected during the building process.
 However, in order for these objects to be added to the resulting `GroupProcessor`, the `GroupProcessorBuilder` needs to be notified that these objects are created.
 This is the purpose of the call to the `add` method.

-This whole process can can be represented as follows:
+This whole process can be represented as follows:

 ![A graphical representation of the stack manipulations for rule `<trim>`.](Rule-trim.png)

 This illustration stipulates that an arbitrary processor P and a string "n" are popped from the stack; a new `Trim(n)` processor is created and connected to the end of P; finally, this `Trim` processor is pushed back on the stack.
-Notice how, in this drawing, processor P seems to hang outside of the stack on the right-hand side of the picture.
+Notice how, in this diagram, processor P seems to hang outside of the stack on the right-hand side of the picture.
 This is due to the fact that at the end of the operation, only the `Trim` processor is at the top of the stack; the reference to processor P is no longer present there.
 Yes, P is *connected* to `Trim`, but this only means that the respective pullables and pushables of both processors are made aware of each other.
 To illustrate this, P is drawn outside of the stack, but shown piped to the processor that is on the stack.

 Once this is understood, the code for rule `<decim>` is straightforward, and almost identical to `<trim>`: